arougey/arougey/README.md

 Hi there 👋

 Hi, I am Alex Rougebec.
-I am now a Computer Science and Math dual major .
-I am interested in the Information System, ML-System and also hope to contribute more to the Open Source Community.
+I am pursuing a Computer Science major and a Math and Finance minor.
+I am interested in App development, Machine Learning, Website Development and Financial Analytics.